 - Make a high-level representation of your layout across key breakpoints

 The Web Starter Kit section focuses on three key areas: Set Up Web Starter Kit, Development Phases, and How to Use the Style Guide.
 These documents may belong, but they certainly make worthwhile reading.

 The Mobile SEO Guide [https://developers.google.com/webmasters/mobile-sites/mobile-seo/] – so large as to be out of the scope of this article – is also essential reading, broken into four key areas:

 - Signal your configuration to search engines

 As Google states in the guide, you should go about your mobile SEO work by focusing on the most common and important tasks your users wish to complete.

 For many organisations, however – despite the fact that Google has provided a huge amount of information regarding how to ensure your site is mobile friendly – creating a truly mobile SEO compliant website is a huge task.
-Many website owners will need to bring in outside expertise in order to stay ahead of the competition – especially if an older desktop-focussed website requires significant reconfiguration.
+Many website owners will need to bring in outside expertise in order to stay ahead of the competition – especially if an older desktop-focused website requires significant reconfiguration.

-Ultimately, it’s not just your Google rankings that will suffer if you don’t become mobile friendly.
+Ultimately, it’s not just your Google rankings that will suffer if you don’t become mobile-friendly.
 Conversions could well be reduced if you don’t deliver a mobile user-friendly site – particularly if your rivals are, or have already, begun optimising their sites for mobile traffic.